 Where Can I Get One?

 Your best bet is to put feelers out to every breeder out there and tell them what you are looking for.
 If they have any mastiffs in their breeding line that are carriers of the long haired gene, it’s possible any breeder could end up with a Fluffy.
+It’s also a possibility you just get a mastiff mix if you adopt from a rescue – there’s really no way to know unless you are adopting a pup with papers.
 In reality because the gene is bred out, they are quite rare.

 The best thing to do is put feelers out to every breeder out there and tell them what you want.
 They are pretty rare to come along, but if you put your name on a waiting list with a large number of breeders, there’s a chance you will eventually end up with one.
 We just got lucky when we got ours because we wanted a fluffy when we got our AM, so we lucked out with our rescue.